SuperMuel/llm-lib-lag/README.md

     Create a `.env` file in the project root and set your API keys for the LLM providers you want to use (see `env.example` for the required keys).

+    This repo fetches github repositories for Ruby, Rust, and more to fetch the latest version information.
+To avoid rate-limiting errors, you *must* set `GITHUB_TOKEN` in your `.env` file.
+See [GitHub Access Token Setup](#github-access-token-setup).

 3.  **Run Evaluations:**

     ```bash